lukipuki/COVID-19-simulation/README.md

 cat results.pb | protoc --decode SimulationResults src/simulation_results.proto
 ```

-You can also visualize the results, see the [graphs README](graphs/README.md) for examples.
+You can also visualize the results, see the [covid_graphs README](covid_graphs/README.md) for examples.

 # Building using Conan